Bruno007/draft-decraene-idr-nlri-error-handling/draft-decraene-idr-nlri-error-handling.md

 In case of a BGP withdraw, the key is indicated in the MP_UNREACH_NLRI attribute to withdraw the unfeasible routes, while the non-key data is typically not encoded.

 This specification defines a new BGP non-transitive attribute, the "Treat-As-Withdraw Attribute", to carry the NLRIs using the simple and existing format of MP_UNREACH_NLRI.
+It is meant to be used for AFI/SAFI which encodes both a key field and a non-key field in the NLRIs of the MP_REACH_NLRI attribute, while encodes NLRI in a simpler way in the MP_UNREACH_NLRI attrbiute, e.g., with only the key field.
+For such AFI/SAFI, in case of an error in the MP_UNREACH_NLRI attribute preventing the identification of all NLRIs key, the parsing of the Treat-As-Withdraw attribute is more likely allow the identification of all NLRIs key.
-This attribute is used to allow the treat-as-withdraw error-handling approach to be used when there is an error in the MP_UNREACH_NLRI attribute that prevents the parsing of its NLRIs.
+This attribute is used to allow the treat-as-withdraw error-handling approach to be used when there is an error in the MP_REACH_NLRI attribute that prevents the parsing of its NLRIs.

 ## Requirements Language